Magisk-Modules-Repo/HideNavBar/README.md

 - All Custom ROMs who made my module an official feature in their ROM (AOSIP, Havoc & etc)

 ## Changelog
+### v12.0
+- Fixed the Gcam lag when switching modes
 ### v11.0
-- Preemptive support for Android 13 (untested)
+- Preemptive Android 13 support (untested)
 ### v10.0
 - Added Support for Android 12L, and thank you all very much for your support over these 2 years of development
 ### v9.9